coughingmouse/Korean-Romanization/README.md

 | | j | j |
 | ㅢ | í(uj) | í(uj) | 의사 | |

-* In transcription, apostrophe can also be used to indicate abbreviation.
+* In transcription, apostrophe can be used to indicate abbreviation.
 * Are-a is unused.

 | Text | Transc. | Transl. | Example |